 * Highlight hardwood.
 If there are hardwood floors underneath carpets in your home, consider removing the carpets and having the floors refinished.
 This can make a huge difference in how well the home shows.

 * Bring in the light.
 Replacing a solid door with a wood-framed glass door is a great way to bring in natural light.

 * Get a free energy audit.
 Contact energystar.gov for free advice on inexpensive ways to make your home more energy efficient.
 For every $1 decrease in annual home energy costs, house values increase between $11.63 and $20.73, according to the Appraisal Journal.

 Have a real estate question?
-Contact Leslie Mann at firstname.lastname@example.org or 508-904-4967 and she'd be glad to answer your confidential questions.
-Mann is a realtor with Gibson Sotheby's International Realty in Weston, MA.
+Contact Kyle Mann to learn more about selling your home in the Boston suburbs.
+Mann is a Realtor with Gibson Sotheby's International Realty.>